fengyanshi/shi_website/_build/html/_sources/pub_journal.rst.txt

 #.
 Chen, Y., Shi, F., Kirby, J. T., and Liang, B., A computationally efficient subgrid model for coupledsurface and groundwater flows, submitted to Coastal Engineering, Sep., 2019.

 #.
-Wang, G., Liang, Q., and Shi, F., Analytical and Numerical Investigation of Trapped Ocean Waves along a Submerged Ridge,submitted to Proceedings of the Royal Society A, Aug., 2019.
+Wang, G., Liang, Q., and Shi, F., Analytical and numerical investigation of trapped ocean waves along a submerged ridge, submitted to Proceedings of the Royal Society A, Aug., 2019.

 #.
 Choi, Y.-K., Seo, S.-N., Choi, J.-Y., Shi, F., and Park, K.-S., Numerical modeling of rip currents at the Haeundae Beach using the FUNWAVE-TVD model, submitted to Journal of Coastal Research